|Pauli's Spin Matrices

-Please note that SU will form the initial state for the measurements performed by ObsM, the measurements represented by the polar Λ∞ in anharmonic coordinates (Figure-1).
-The central force nature of the problem is quite obvious.
+Please note that SU will form the initial state for the measurements performed by ObsM, the measurements represented by the polar Λ∞ in anharmonic coordinates.
+The central force nature of the problem is quite evident.
 We have so far refrained from using physical constants or known forces in nature while developing this description.
-One of the conditions we have discussed is related to values of scalars l, m, and n, which have to be either integer or rational.
+One of the conditions we have discussed, is related to the values of scalars l, m, and n, which have to be either integer or rational.
 Consequently a continuous spectrum of measurable structures is prohibited in j-space.
+In other words a continuous spectrum for properties similar to mass can not be measured in j-space.
+In fact in pure j-space, continuous spectrum corresponding to any property related to a stable structure, can not be measured.

 *The complete Hamiltonian of a two-state system is given as,

 We have merely eliminated the time-dependent phase which is a function of g0 to derive a description with the unit point U as reference.
 Please note that we have thus introduced the relativistic description by making time insignificant.
 For the unit point U the time has no significance, as time is the property associated with the observer making measurement, not with the source which is being measured.
 The conventional (t, x, y, z) description is valid only for Λ∞, the measurement plane of the macroscopic observer with intrinsic entropy.

 ** What happens if (l, m, n) are complex numbers?